 Other trace minerals

-Copper is needed for respiratory enzymes and development of red blood cells.
-Deficiency can cause problems in blood and blood vessels, skeletal defects, and changes in hair color and texture.
+Copper is needed for respiratory enzymes and the development of red blood cells.
+Deficiency can cause problems in the blood and blood vessels, skeletal defects, and hair color and texture changes.
 However, these are highly unlikely in persons who eat a varied diet.
-Particularly good dietary sources of copper are offal, shellfish, nuts, cocoa and dry legumes.
+Particularly good dietary sources of copper are offal, shellfish, nuts, cocoa, and dry legumes.

-Manganese is needed for normal bone structure, reproduction and growth.
-Deficiencies have never been reported among people who are eating balanced diets, and excesses can be dangerous.
-Among the good natural sources of manganese are a variety of nuts, whole grains, vegetables and fruits.
+Manganese is needed for normal bone structure, reproduction, and growth.
+Deficiencies have never been reported among people eating balanced diets, and excesses can be dangerous.
+Among the good natural sources of manganese are various nuts, whole grains, vegetables, and fruits.

 Chromium is an aid to normal glucose metabolism and is usually in adequate supply in a balanced diet.
-The estimated safe and adequate daily dietary intake is from 0,05 to 0,2 mg for adults.
-The upper level of 0,2 mg should not be habitually exceeded, because toxic levels for many trace elements may be only several times the usual intakes.
-Good sources of available chromium are brewer’s yeast, meat products, cheeses, whole grains and condiments.
+The estimated safe and adequate daily dietary intake for adults is from 0,05 to 0,2 mg.
+The upper level of 0,2 mg should not be habitually exceeded because toxic levels for many trace elements may be only several times the usual intakes.
+Good sources of available chromium are brewer’s yeast, meat products, cheeses, whole grains, and condiments.
 Vegetables are a poor source of chromium.